The GIST's Guide to Football

 Wide receivers (WR):

-Running Backs (RB):
+Running backs (RB):

-Tight Ends (TE):
+Tight ends (TE):

 Stands for injured reserve.
 When players get hurt in the NFL, they can go onto what’s called the “IR”.
 When they get put on this list it “frees up” a spot on the roster so that another player can be called up.

-A metric that records the total number of yards a single player runs as a result of a rushing play.
+The total number of yards a single player runs as a result of a rushing play.
 A rushing play is where a player carries the football, as opposed to receiving it from a pass.